 - Work on building your credit.
 Navy Federal Credit Union members have free access to our Mission: Credit Confidence® Dashboard.
 You can monitor your credit, get credit score alerts and use the score simulator to see how certain actions could affect your score.

-Eligible federal student loan payments and interest have been suspended by the government through Aug.
-31, 2022.
-If you have federal student loans, we recommend reviewing your current and potential future benefits before refinancing.↵
+Eligible federal student loan payments and interest have been suspended by the government while the loan forgiveness plan is reviewed by the courts.
+If you have federal student loans, we recommend reviewing your current and potential future benefits before refinancing, as they will not carry over.
+For more information on the government’s student debt relief plan, visit studentaid.gov.↵

 This content is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.